-- Report concerns that a pupil may be at risk of radicalisation or involvement in terrorism, following the Prevent referral process and use the Prevent referral form to refer cases by e-mail to preventreferrals@surrey.pnn.police.uk.
-If the matter is urgent then Police must be contacted by dialling 999.
-In cases where further advice from the Police is sought dial 101 or 01483 632982 and ask to speak to the Prevent Supervisor for Surrey. - The Department of Education has also set up a dedicated telephone helpline for staff and governors to raise concerns around Prevent (020 7340 7264). - Refer cases where a crime may have been committed to the Police as required. - Liaise with the "case manager" and Local Authority Designated Officer for child protection concerns in cases which concern a member of staff or a volunteer; and refer cases where a person is dismissed or left service due to risk/harm to a child to the Disclosure and Barring Service and Teaching Regulation Agency, as required. - Follow DfE and KCSIE guidance on 'Peer on Peer/child on child Abuse' when a concern is raised that there is an allegation of a pupil abusing another pupil within the school. - Be available during term time (during school hours) for staff in school to discuss any safeguarding concerns.
+- When there has been a report of sexual violence, make an immediate risk and needs assessment.
+Additionally, where there has been a report of sexual harassment, the need for a risk assessment should be considered on a case-bycase basis and will be put in place as required. - Be available during term time (during school hours) for staff in school to discuss any safeguarding concerns.
 Appropriate and adequate cover arrangements will be arranged by the DSL and the school leadership for any out of hours/term activities. - Act as a source of support and expertise in carrying out safeguarding duties for the whole school community. - Encourage and promote a culture of listening to children and taking account of their wishes and feelings, amongst all staff. - Access training and support to ensure they have the knowledge and skills required to carry out the role.
-DSL training should be updated at least every two years and their knowledge and skills refreshed at regular intervals but at least annually. - Have a secure working knowledge of SSCP procedures and understand the assessment process for providing early help and statutory intervention, including the local authority levels of need criteria and referral arrangements. - Have a clear understanding of access and referral to the local early help offer and will support and advise members of staff where early help intervention is appropriate. - Understand and support The School delivery concerning the requirements of the Prevent duty and provide advice and guidance to staff on protecting children from radicalisation. - Liaise with school staff (especially pastoral support, behaviour leads, school health colleagues and the SENDCO) on matters of safety and safeguarding and consult the SSCP Levels of Need document to inform decision-making and liaison with relevant agencies.
+DSL training should be updated at least every two years and their knowledge and skills refreshed at regular intervals but at least annually. - Have a secure working knowledge of SSCP procedures and understand the assessment process for providing early help and statutory intervention, including the local authority levels of need criteria and referral arrangements. - Have a clear understanding of access and referral to the local Early Help offer and will support and advise members of staff where early help intervention is appropriate. - Understand and support the school delivery with regards to the requirements of the Prevent duty and provide advice and guidance to staff on protecting children from radicalisation. - Liaise with school staff (especially pastoral support, behaviour leads, school health colleagues and the SENDCO) on matters of safety and safeguarding and consult the SSCP Levels of Need document to inform decision making and liaison with relevant agencies. - Be alert to the specific needs of children in need, those with Special Educational Needs and Disability (SEND) and young carers. - Understand the risks associated with online activity and be confident that they have the up to date knowledge and capability to keep children safe whilst they are online at school; in particular understand the additional risks that children with SEND face online and the associated and appropriate support they require. - Keep detailed, accurate records (either written or using appropriate secure online software), that include all concerns about a child even if there is no need to make an immediate referral and record the rationale for decisions made and action taken.